OUDSL/openrefine-tutorial/index.md

 ![transform data type](images/image_06.png)

 Now,the data in the date field is also green.
 A timestamp was also added, which doesn't really make sense for our data.
-However, it won't affect our analysis so we will just leave it as for now.
+However, it won't affect our analysis so we will just leave it for now.
 We will want to change it back to a text before exporting it.

 [Return to Top](#about)

 ## Filters and Facets
 ### Timeline Facet
 We can use tools in OpenRefine to help us quickly better understand our data.
-OpenRefine has a several ways to facet our data, which can give help us identify potenital problems.
+OpenRefine has a several ways to facet our data, which can give help us identify potential problems.
 Let's start with the #date+reported column we have just transformed.

 Click the down arrow next to #date+reported column scroll over **Facet** and select **Timeline facet**.